From the 20 to the 23 August, in Cologne, the Gamescom: the most important European videogame event in the sector.

 We were guests of Assamble entertainment to try a preview Encodya, an exciting graphic adventure created entirely by the Italian filmmaker Nicola Piovesan head of the study chaosmonger studio.

 The title, according to the creator's report, although in a completely different context, it is inspired by some of the great classics of the past: such as Monkey Island whose comedy is replicated with some nice design choices which then serve later to advance in history.

-The work is set in a mysterious city, with nuances similar to the Cyberpunk style that vaguely recalls the wonderful scenarios seen in the dystopian Los Angeles Blade Runner, where we will find ourselves checking a couple of really new characters: a young girl and a robot both desperately looking for a metro ticket.
+The work is set in a mysterious city, with nuances similar to the Cyberpunk style that vaguely recalls the wonderful scenarios seen in the dystopian Los Angeles Blade Runner, where we will find ourselves controlling a couple of truly new characters: a young girl and a robot both desperate for a metro ticket.